What is a deviated septum?

 A deviated septum is a condition in which the nasal septum (the bone and cartilage that divide the nose in half) is crooked, making one nasal passage smaller.
-If severe, it can make breathing through the nose difficult.
-Most people naturally have some deviation – only people with severe deviations need treatment.
+If severe, breathing through the nose can be difficult.
+Most people naturally have some deviation — only people with severe deviations need treatment.

 Most people have no symptoms and don’t know even they have a deviated septum.
 If you have a badly deviated septum, the most common symptom is difficulty breathing through the nose, which is usually worse on one side.
 Some people may also have:

 - a blocked nose, which may be just one nostril, or may change from one nostril to the other